Deuteronomy 26

 12When thou hast made an end of tithing all the tithes of thine increase the third year, which is the year of tithing, and hast given it unto the Levite, the stranger, the fatherless, and the widow, that they may eat within thy gates, and be filled;

-In the third year of the seven-year cycle, the tithe belonged not to the Levitical priests but to the resident aliens, orphans, and widows - the voiceless and landless in Israel.
-The law provides for their survival.
 And before God, the giver must declare it, must name it, must make it real by speaking.
 "I have given it.
 I have not kept it for myself."

-13Then thou shalt say before the Lord thy God, I have brought away the hallowed things out of mine house, and also have given them unto the Levite, and unto the stranger, to the fatherless, and to the widow, according to all thy commandments which thou hast commanded me: I have not transgressed thy commandments, neither have I forgotten them: 14I have not eaten thereof in my mourning, neither have I taken away ought thereof for any unclean use, nor given ought thereof for the dead: but I have hearkened to the voice of the Lord my God, and have done according to all that thou hast commanded me.
+13Then thou shalt say before the LORD thy God, I have brought away the hallowed things out of mine house, and also have given them unto the Levite, and unto the stranger, to the fatherless, and to the widow, according to all thy commandments which thou hast commanded me: I have not transgressed thy commandments, neither have I forgotten them: 14I have not eaten thereof in my mourning, neither have I taken away ought thereof for any unclean use, nor given ought thereof for the dead: but I have hearkened to the voice of the LORD my God, and have done according to all that thou hast commanded me.

 This is an astonishing moment.
 The worshiper comes before God and declares, with complete assurance, that he has obeyed.
 Not "I hope I obeyed," not "I tried to obey," but "I have done all that You commanded."
 This is only possible because of careful, deliberate obedience.
 The man has marked every boundary God set - he has not eaten the tithe in mourning (mixing sacred and unclean), has not used it for burial practices (a Canaanite temptation), has kept himself clean.
 His declaration is a testimony.
 He is saying: I have done this hard thing, and I testify to it.